mediafellows/mediafellows.github.io/collections/_news/20231031_mediafellows-MIPCOM_MIPJUNIOR-Press_Release.md

     <div class="col-xl-8 col-lg-8 col-md-12">
         <div class="service-details mb-40">
           <p>
 Content discovery is made easier than ever with new search filters and clear visual presentation of genres — especially for the complex and wide-ranging genre structure covered by MIPCOM CANNES.
-Users interested in both markets can log in seamlessly with single sign-on.
+Users interested in both markets can log in seamlessly with <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/15_api">single sign-on</a>.
 The UI design for MIPJUNIOR has been updated to be clean and simple with a focus on the visual, and these bold design principles have been carried over to the MIPCOM digital content platform.
 All pages display unrivalled device adaptability thanks to coherent updates in dynamic responsive layouts, suggested and implemented by mediafellows beyond RX France's expectation.
 The design now offers more advertising opportunities for their clients within the platform, including new banner slots on the publicly accessible login page, significantly expanding ad reach.
           </p>
         </div>
     </div>